 Once the taste is to your liking, you can remove the SCOBY and ½ – 1 cup of the kombucha.
 Set this aside and use to start another batch of kombucha.
 Bottle and refrigerate the rest of your kombucha.

 Now, what can you do to change things up?
 I’ve tried many things with my DIY kombucha recipe, and not all were successful.

 You can substitute sugars, although sugars with molasses in them (unrefined) are hard for a SCOBY to digest.
 This is one-time using white sugar is okay – after all, it’s just food for the yeast to feed on.
 Pasteurized (not raw) honey can also be used, but I have not tried this one.
 Let me know if you do!
 Don’t use stevia, lactose, xylitol or other non-caloric sweeteners.
 The sugars are necessary for the fermentation process.

-I’ve also had success with red wine.
+I have also had success making kombucha with red wine.
 I had a mother that had been in red wine given to me, so I thought I’d try it.
 I only had a small piece to start, so I put it in a small jar with some black tea, red wine, and sugar.
 Which was a big mistake!
 Next time I will use a bigger jar because that batch was so strong!!
 (I may try it again with a gallon jar next time.)

 I have also tried black and green tea, hibiscus flowers (Roselle, sometimes sold as “Jamaica” in stores), fresh ginger and turbinado sugar.
 It was just about the best thing I’ve ever had.
 The fresh ginger is the kicker.
 Try other fruit juices such as carrot, mango or grape, and also fresh fruits like strawberries and lemon.
 I’ve also had one made from coconut water and lime.